 Learn how to cook a Pissaladiere

 Though we can’t experience the magic of Nice in person yet, we can bring some of that magic to you at home.
-This Bastille Day, watch our cooking class and you’ll feel as if you’re really in Nice and also get the chance to win some exclusive prizes.

 How to enter La Compétition